 - Glacier Hike

 - Pick up form Reykjavik

 - Opportunity to try Ice climbing

 - All necessary Glacier & Ice Climbing equipment

 Pick up: Today you can sleep in a little if you want or take more time to explore Reykjavík on your own!
-There are several departures each day to the Blue Lagoon so you just need to book the option which suits you best according to availability.
+Later you will relax at the Blue Lagoon.

 Enjoy the final day of your cream of adventure tours experience!